 Rehearsals start on Monday: see Rehearsal Schedule.
 A light lunch is provided on Bank Holiday Monday.
 All subsequent meals may be bought locally by the participants.

-The orchestral and choral concerts in which participants perform take place on Tuesday, Thursday and Saturday evenings, with rehearsals starting on Monday.
+The concerts in which participants perform take place on Tuesday, Thursday and Saturday evenings, with rehearsals starting on Monday.